After nearly a century, The Rialto was crumbling, closed.

 Scott Feldmann (left) and filmmaker Miranda Gontz answer questions at Encore!
 Rialto community gathering.

 Creative thinker.
 Animator.
-Writer.
-Designer.
+Author.
+Illustrator.